joaoscioli/Java/java_50_exercises/src/bubbleSortingOptimised_in_java/readme.md

 Write a Java program to sort an array of integers using the optimised bubble sort algorithm.
 Optimised bubble sorting is an improvement on classic bubble sorting that stops the sorting process as soon as it detects that no exchange is necessary during a complete pass.

 This example solution in Java implements the optimised bubble sort algorithm to sort an array of integers.
 The program takes an array as input, performs the optimised bubble sort and then displays the sorted array.
 You can customise the input array to test the optimised bubble sort with different data sets.

+## Part 2 - Example of a solution in Java :
+Here is an example of a solution in Java that uses the optimised bubble sort algorithm to sort an array of integers:

+This example solution in Java implements the optimised bubble sort algorithm to sort an array of integers.
+The program takes an array as input, performs the optimised bubble sort and then displays the sorted array.
+You can customise the input array to test the optimised bubble sort with different data sets.